 To meet the CFA Level 1 requirements, you must have a bachelor’s degree.
 If you’re in your final year of completing a bachelor’s degree, you can also be a CFA candidate.
 What’s more, the CFA exam requirements don’t specify majors.
-So in theory, you could study any field as an undergrad.
+So, in theory, you could study any field as an undergrad.
 Even someone with a BA in art meets the CFA exam registration standards.
 Of course, you’ll answer the CFA exam questions easier with an accounting degree.

-Getting a college diploma isn’t the only path for becoming a CFA.
+Getting a college diploma isn’t the only path to becoming a CFA.
 Conversely, you can substitute 4,000 hours of professional work experience in place of a bachelor’s degree.
-Your experience doesn’t have to be in an investment position either.
+Your experience doesn’t have to be in an investment position, either.
 But it should be related to making good business decisions.
 As described by the CFA Institute, “Professional work experience requires specialized knowledge, education, or advanced skills…and requires the application of higher-level judgment and business skills.”

 Alternatively, CFA eligibility also allows for a combination of education and work experience that adds up to 4,000 hours.
 If you have any questions about your CFA Level 1 registration eligibility, you can contact the CFAI.

 To participate in the CIA program, you must have an associate’s degree (two-year college degree) or an alternative like a Diploma of Higher Education.
 And like the CFA, the CIA exam eligibility rules do not specify a major.

 The CIA education requirement may be waived if you have seven or more years of experience in internal audits.
 Regardless, your journey toward becoming a Certified Internal Auditor might be quicker if you pursue a two-year college degree instead of working for seven.